Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 In the film, ballerina Victoria Page is thrust into a love triangle consisting of herself, ballet director Boris Lermontov, and aspiring composer Julian Craster.

 The film is famous for its impressionistic depiction of the ballet show, which centers around the titular red shoes.
-The shoes end up gaining magical properties, to disastrous effect.
-Hailed as one of the greatest cinematic achievements of all time, The Red Shoes are certainly the 2nd most popular red footwear in cinema history.
+The shoes end up gaining magical properties with disastrous effects.
+Hailed as one of the greatest cinematic achievements of all time, The Red Shoes are certainly the second most popular red footwear in cinema history.

 6. The Ruby Slippers – The Wizard of Oz (1939)

 This film needs no introduction, and neither do these famous red shoes!
-A central plot device of this iconic fantastical film, Dorothy (famously played by Liza Minnelli’s mom Judy Garland) wears these magical ruby slippers to return back home from the magical land of Oz, doing so by clicking her heels three times and saying the famous phrase “There’s no place like home.”
+A central plot device of this iconic fantastical film, Dorothy (famously played by Liza Minnelli’s mom, Judy Garland) wears these magical ruby slippers to return home from the magical land of Oz.
+She does so by clicking her heels three times and saying the famous phrase, “There’s no place like home.”

 The ruby slippers worn by Judy Garland in the 1939 American musical fantasy film The Wizard of Oz are now among the most treasured and valuable film memorabilia in movie historyThe ruby slippers worn by Judy Garland in the 1939 American musical fantasy film The Wizard of Oz are now among the most treasured and valuable film memorabilia in movie history (Credit: Metro-Goldwyn-Mayer)

-Due to their worldwide appeal, the ruby slippers have gone on to be one of the most valuable pieces of film memorabilia of all time, and five pairs of the famous shoes have survived since the production of the film wrapped in the late 1930s.
+Due to their worldwide appeal, the ruby slippers have become one of the most valuable pieces of film memorabilia of all time.
+Five pairs of these famous shoes have survived since the film’s production wrapped in the late 1930s.

-Originally, the shoes were set to be silver, as they were in the original novel.
-However, screenwriter Noel Langley desired to take advantage of the technicolor technology (which was novel and popular at the time) and changed the shoes to be red in color.
+Originally, the shoes were set to be silver, as in the original novel.
+However, screenwriter Noel Langley desired to take advantage of the technicolor technology (which was novel and popular at the time) and changed the shoes to red.

 5. The Scuffed Jordans – Do the Right Thing (1989)